TheSin-/bitcoind-status/README.md

 To run the application, you will need:

-  * A Bitcoin node with RPC enabled.
+  * A Terracoin node with RPC enabled.
   * A web-server with PHP installed.
-  * The PHP `curl` module - this is used to make RPC calls to the Bitcoin daemon.
+  * The PHP `curl` module - this is used to make RPC calls to the Terracoin daemon.

-### PHP Support

-This application has been tested with PHP 5.4, 5.5 and 5.6, as well as HHVM and Nightly PHP builds, via TravisCI.

 ## Getting Started